cybersecsi/RAUDI/LOG.md

 - secsi/gittools updated to version 0.0.1
 - secsi/nikto updated to version 20211231
 - secsi/retire updated to version 3.0.6
-- secsi/vim updated to version 8.2.4065

 ### [2022-01-13]
 - secsi/dorks-eye updated to version 20220108
-- secsi/vim updated to version 8.2.4072

 ### [2022-01-14]
 - secsi/impacket updated to version 0.9.24
 - secsi/nmap updated to version 20220113
-- secsi/vim updated to version 8.2.4087

 ### [2022-01-15]
 - secsi/dvcs-ripper updated to version 20200817